benjaminmoon/benjaminmoon.github.io/_palaeomap/09-plotting-occurrence-data.md

 occ_plot
 ```

+{% include figure
+    image_path="/assets/images/palaeomap_workshop/plot_occurrences.webp"
+    alt="Late Jurassic occurrences of ichthyosaurs"
+    caption="**Occurrences of ichthyosaurs from the Callovian–Tithonian.** Palaeogeographical map shows the distribution of land in the Kimmeridgian (155 Ma) reconstructed by Cao et al. (2017).
+Occurrences of Ichthyosauromorpha are from the Palaeobiology Database."
+%}

 ### Mismatch in locations

 The more eagle-eyed of you may notice that some of these _marine_ ichthyosaur occurrences are located resolutely in the middle of landmasses.
 There are a few possible reasons for that: